What is Asset-Based Lending?

 What are the advantages of Asset-Based Loans?

 Asset-based lending can provide several benefits to small business owners.
 Since you secure the loan with business assets as collateral, lenders typically accept lower credit scores.
+One advantage of asset-based lending is relative freedom from covenants associated with cash-flow lending.

 Most asset-based financing arrangements come with fewer restrictions on how you can use the funds, less stringent eligibility criteria, and few covenants in the loan structure.
 Many ABL structures don’t require fixed payments, allowing businesses to have a more flexible structure.